liferay/liferay-docs/develop/tutorials/articles/150-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

     http://localhost:8080/o/foo-service/api/axis

-If you don't know an app's `*-service` module context, you can find it by searching for the app in the App Manager of the @product@ instance in which the app is running.
+If you don't know an app's `*-service` module context, you can find it by searching for the app in the App Manager where the app is running.
 For example, the following screenshot shows the Foo app's modules in the App Manager.
 The name of the `*-service` module in the App Manager, `foo-service`, is also its context.
 Also note that the app's WSDD module is grayed out and listed as Resolved instead of Active.
 This is normal.
 WSDD modules are OSGi fragments, which can't be activated.
 They still work as intended, though.

 ![Figure 1: To find your app's modules, including its WSDD module, search for your app in the App Manager.
 The `*-service` module's name in the App Manager is also the module's context.](../../../images/app-manager-remote-services.png)